When I first started drone piloting, I never realized it would become such a passion for me. Now, I can’t live without the feeling.

 And that’s it!
 I hope you enjoyed this ride of the D80 (and a sneak peek of the HS100 as well!).
 I sure loved sharing my experience with you guys.

 Before I leave, however, I’d like to let you know that both the HS100 and D80 have served me rather well.
 Each has its plus-points, and weaknesses too.
-But considering the price that they’re available for, I’d say each of these two makes for a steal of a deal!
+But considering the price that they’re available for, I’d say each of these two makes for a steal of a deal, plus both of these brands rank in the Top 10 of our Best Drone Brands list!

 On that note, I’ll take my leave, hoping that you guys will share in my experience of flying the D80.
 Only then can you truly experience the joy that comes from soaring over the clouds.